Size ranking: 36th

 A faint constellation south of Cetus and Aquarius, invented by the French astronomer Nicolas Louis de Lacaille during his mapping of the southern skies in 1751–52.
-His original name for it, given on his planisphere of 1756, was l’Atelier du Sculpteur, the sculptor’s studio.
+His original name for it, given on his planisphere of 1756, was l’Atelier du Sculpteur, the sculptor’s studio, although in the accompanying star catalogue he spelled (or mis-spelled) the first part of the name as ‘attelier’.
 It consisted of a carved head on a tripod table, with the artist’s mallet and two chisels on a block of marble next to it.
 On Lacaille’s 1763 planisphere the title was Latinized to Apparatus Sculptoris.

 of the Uranographia of Johann Bode (1801).
 For Lacaille’s depiction of